 Note: Accepting any other insurance is a personal preference and not reimbursable.

-When using a personal vehicle, travelers are reimbursed for vehicle miles only at the applicable Travel Rate.
+When using a personal vehicle, travelers are reimbursed for vehicle miles only at the applicable travel rate.
+Current rate is 0.58/mile, effective January 1, 2019.
 If the traveler chooses to drive their own car instead of flying, reimbursement is only provided for each mile driven up to the state contract airfare (if there is no contract fare, the lowest available coach fare) for the same trip.
 If an accident or any damage to the vehicle takes place during a business trip while in a person vehicle, the traveler’s insurance is the primary coverage and WSU is not responsible for the loss.

 All miles outside of the daily commute are reimbursable when operating a personal vehicle on official business.
 Travel outside of the employee’s regularly scheduled work hours does not entitle reimbursement for the daily commute mileage expenses that are incurred during that time.
 The definitions needed for identifying what is considered the daily commute are below.